jjmontesl/cubetl/examples/loganalyzer/README.md

 # Log analysis example

-This sample defines an OLAP structure from SDMX data.
-This example uses an international trade statistics dataset.
+This example defines an OLAP datastore for HTTP request data like the data that can be obtained from a web server log file.

+Each fact in this OLAP schema is an HTTP request.
+Dimensions are HTTP attributes like the origin, the user agent, the request path, client country...

+A sample apache2 log file is included for the process.

 ## Dependencies